Research & Blog

 As I shared in a recent post about building an AI startup: "Our first model felt like a breakthrough.
 It wasn't.
 We had to throw out half our assumptions and rebuild around actual user needs.
 That pivot was brutal, but it's what made us useful."

-This experience taught us that trust isn't built through technical excellence alone—it's built through understanding and addressing real user concerns.
+This experience taught us that trust isn't built through technical excellence alone.
+It's built through understanding and addressing real user concerns.

 The Humbling Power of Customer Feedback